Chittlehampton Garden Show

 Derek has been passionate about plants since he was a child and is very keen for young people to come forward to ensure the Show's success continues.
 Luckily for Chittlehampton, Derek will still be exhibiting and supporting the Show; gently ensuring that his successor gets it right!
 He has done an amazing job over the years and will be a very hard act to follow!

 Rose and her team of Cup Cakes, formerly Chittlehampton Tea Bags, decided after 9 years to let someone else serve the teas from 2013.
-Many thanks to Rose & Co for all their efforts.
+Many thanks to Rose & Co for all their efforts, and to Brenda who took over.

 Steward retiring: